 DHHS Requirements for Documentation of Informed Consent

-For greater than minimal risk research, the University IRB applies the DHHS regulations at §46.117(a) and (b), that require researchers to document informed consent by through use of an IRB-approved written consent form that is signed by the subject or the subject's legally authorized representative.
+For greater than minimal risk research, the University IRB applies the DHHS regulations at §46.117(a) and (b) that require researchers to document informed consent by through use of an IRB-approved written consent form that is signed by the participant or the participant's legally authorized representative.

 The IRB will not approve a consent form unless it includes the DHHS basic elements, appropriate additional elements, and (for clinical investigations) FDA additions to DHHS required elements.

 The investigator must ensure that the participant or legally authorized representative has adequate opportunity to read the form.
 Alternatively, the investigator may read the form to the participant or her/his representative before it is signed.

 The University IRB requires that both the person giving consent and the person obtaining consent sign and date the consent form.
 The dates of the signatures on the consent document permits verification that consent was obtained before the participant began participation in the study.